-Figure 12.4.3.7 Diurnal variation diagram with anticorrelated NO2 and ozone concentrations.
+Figure 3.4.3.9 Diurnal variation diagram with anticorrelated NO2 and ozone concentrations.

-8 The weekly variation diagram
+10. The weekly variation diagram

-is a simple line chart showing the arithmetic mean for the examined variable(s) grouped by weekday.
+This graph type is a simple line chart showing the arithmetic mean for the examined variable(s) grouped by weekday.

 Days are numbered from 1 to 7, representing Monday through Sunday.
 In the graph, you should probably use markers instead of lines to present the mean value.
 Each marker should be shifted one half time step to the right.